kpc-simone/nengo.github.io/summer-school.md

 in your project, or what specialized infrastructure you might bring.
 The application form is available [here](https://forms.gle/4jZjqRD8Zf44h3UC7).

+- Want some inspiration?
+Examples of previous proposals may be found [here](https://drive.google.com/drive/folders/1YdT9mbNWat6IgnLNhuCwj5e8XLFdtP0s?usp=drive_link).
+- Curious to learn more?
+We'll also be hosting a drop-in information session (virtual) Friday, December 12, 2025 at 2PM EST. Register for that [here](https://uwaterloo.zoom.us/meeting/register/hsju86TQQJ6oZLS0_HqJvg)

 **Application deadline:** Applications are due on **Monday, December 22, 2025**, [anywhere on Earth](https://time.is/Anywhere_on_Earth).

 **Contact information:** For any questions, please contact: